usebb/v1.0-resources/README.md

 Please be advised UseBB 1 has its age and has had several beta 0.x releases in 2004-2006.
 Some resources might now work anymore, while others might be untested or outdated.

-Since UseBB 1 will be replaced with version 2, consider building future resources for UseBB 2 instead.

 Other sources
 -------------